EastDawn/Portfolio/Work_Sample/README.md

         → It is a package of three little projects I developed independently earlier.
         → 1.
 A Windows console based app developed in C++: Bus Rolling System → 2.
 A Windows console based app developed in C: Dummy Text Editor → 3.
-A website developed in C#
+A website developed in C#: Mini-Campus BBS